jurajtrappl/Travel-Europe/README.md

 Dijkstra's algorithm is the main and the only algorithm that is used in this project.
 It provides a calculation for finding the          shortest path from a starting city to a destination city.

 #### 5. Visualization
-This stage provides graphic representation of a path, choosing the cities by clicking on the map, map itself.
+This stage provides a graphic representation of a path, choosing the cities by clicking on the map, map itself.
-Cities on the map remembers their position in x,y coordinates, this helps in the terms of calculating distances that are then assigned to the roads between cities.
+Cities on the map remember their position in x,y coordinates, this helps in the terms of calculating distances that are then assigned to the roads between cities.
 The distance is calculated by using map scale and distance between coordinates.
-When user selects city then it is highlighted by circle.
+When a user selects the city then it is highlighted by a circle.

 ## Main classes
 #### 1. Input
 Input has one class **ParseMap.cs**.
-This class contains single method - _ParseInput_ which returns Map.
+This class contains a single method - _ParseInput_ which returns Map.
-Input file is parsed line by line using regexes _(System.Text.RegularExpressions)_.
+The Input file is parsed line by line using regexes _(System.Text.RegularExpressions)_.

 Input regexes:
    ```csharp